 a.
 You can set it as “unlisted” if you don’t want other people to see it — just don’t set it to private, or we won’t be able to grab it!

-3. Email the YouTube link to themediashow at gmail sometime before December 18th, 2014.
+3. Email the YouTube link to themediashow at gmail.
+We’ve extended the deadline — please have it in before June 19, 2015.

 Thanks so much, everyone!
 We’re looking forward to seeing where you code!